Yunakivka: Russian invasion of Ukraine

 As a result of the Russian invasion of Ukraine, Yunakivka's location six kilometres from the Russia–Ukraine border has led to threats against the local population.
 The village's kindergarten was destroyed, causing some families to leave, but the majority of residents have refused to flee.

 It has been reported that columns of Russian military vehicles moved through Yunakivka in the direction of Sumy in February 2022 during the Russian invasion of Ukraine.
+As of January 2026, Yunakivka is under full control of the Russian forces.

 Demographics

-As of October 14th 2024 the population had reportedly dropped to only 12.
+As of October 14, 2024 the population had reportedly dropped to only 12.